Install AGLedger on Kubernetes

 External database

 The in-cluster PostgreSQL above is the simplest start.
-To use a managed PostgreSQL, point database.externalUrl at it with sslmode=require and set config.nodeExtraCaCerts to its CA bundle.
+To use a managed PostgreSQL, point database.externalUrl at it with sslmode=verify-full and set config.nodeExtraCaCerts to its CA bundle (require encrypts without validating the server certificate).
 External-database licensing is per database instance.
 For Amazon Aurora / RDS specifically, see the AWS install guide.

 Run more than one Server